Close

 THE FOUNDER

-Glady Thacher started four nonprofits in her oversized living room — and they’ve helped people live better lives By FRAN MORELAND JOHNS Soon after her graduation from Smith College in the late 1940s, Glady Thacher took on the traditional roles of supportive wife and mother then mandatory for most women.
+Glady Thacher started four nonprofits in her oversized living room, helping make the world a better place By FRAN MORELAND JOHNS Soon after her graduation from Smith College in the late 1940s, Glady Thacher took on the traditional roles of supportive wife and mother then mandatory for most women.
 But she quickly decided there was…

 The thin red line